Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Main results

 The results are summarized in the bottom right panel of Figure \ref{fig:tuning no}.
-Similar to the first-order estimator, we make the following observations for the Newey and Robins plug-in estimator in the no sample splitting case.
-The presence of own observation bias affects the region of the parameter space where the prediction-optimal resolution is satisfactory to achieve the best rate for estimating $\psi(\bbP)$.
-Moreover, when minimax rate optimality is possible for this estimator, there are stricter nuisance function tuning requirements compared to the single sample splitting case so that the own observation bias does not grow too large.
+Similar to the first-order estimator, the own observation bias affects when the Newey and Robins plug-in estimator can use prediction-optimal resolutions to achieve the best rate for estimating $\psi(\bbP)$.
+Moreover, when minimax rate optimality is possible, there are stricter nuisance function tuning requirements compared to the single sample splitting case so that the own observation bias does not grow too large.